 - claim compensation for damages caused by our breach of any data protection

 For further information on each of those rights, including the circumstances in which they apply, see the Guidance from the UK Information Commissioner’s Office (ICO) on individual’s rights under the General Data Protection Regulation.

 If you would like to exercise any of those rights, please contact us via the details below.

-If you wish to make a complaint about how your personal data is being processed by Retail & Asset Solutions Limited (or third parties), or how your complaint has been handled, you have the right to lodge a complaint directly with the supervisory authority and our group’s data protection representatives.
+If you wish to make a complaint about how your personal data is being processed by Vehicle & Asset Solutions Limited (or third parties), or how your complaint has been handled, you have the right to lodge a complaint directly with the supervisory authority and our group’s data protection representatives.
 Please see the relevant contact details below.

-- Retail & Asset Solutions Limited contact details
+Vehicle & Asset Solutions Limited contact details

 Supervisory authority contact details: The Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, SK9 5AF, United Kingdom.
 Tel: +44 (0) 303 123 1113